OuKevin/grocery-price-scraper/README.md

 # grocery-price-scraper

+## Functionality

-Scrapes webpage each day to obtain latest prices for select items.
+* Scrapes webpage each day to obtain latest prices for select items.
+* Supports products matching the *price*/*unit* format.